aiven/aiven-docs/docs/platform/concepts/service_backups.md

 Most services have automatic time-based backups that are encrypted and securely stored.

-**Backed up services:** All Aiven services, except for Apache Kafka® and M3 Aggregator/Coordinator.
+**Backed-up services:** All Aiven services, except for Apache Kafka® and M3 Aggregator/Coordinator.

 **Backup location:** Backups are stored in the object storage of the cloud region